StatStud/book-club/content/posts/trump.md

 # What Questions do I have after reading this book?

 # What Phrase(s) can I add/validate to my mantras?
+- We don't really create, but we **assemble** what has been created for us.

 # Barack Obama Election Ushers in a different world

+"Barack Obama proved that determination combined with opportunity and intelligence can make things happen--and in an exceptional way"

+"The world is excited about Barack Obama and the enw United States.
+Let's keep it that way"

 # Essays, Assets, and Stephen King

+"I knew that if I did something that was intended to impress the so-called critics that I would be selling not only myself short, but other people as well.
+That's one reason why I'm liked as well as disliked."

+"...one critic...mentioned that I do better when I choose to ignore my critics than when I pay attention to them.
+I have to agree."

+"Being true to yourself and your work is an asset.
+Remember that assets are worth protecting.
+No one will ever  tell you it well be easy to stick to your own convictions, but I believe it si necessary."

+That's why even an honest man, who has nothing to worry about, must have courage to pursue his truth.

+"Keep it straight and simple.
+You will be richer--in more ways than one--in the long run."

+# Innovation

+People often talk about something *new* being "innovative". most of the time, it's simply putting together *existing* elements to create what *appears* to be new.

+The key is to pay attention and keep your brain and sense open to new stimuli.

+Side note: Rick Rubin speaks of the same advice.
+Keeping your creative athena alert.

+It also helps to be thinking of two things at once--multilevel focusing is what I call it.
+The intersecting of ideas is when innovation will follow.

+Don't limit yourself to staid thinking because you want to excel in business...I view business deals as being an art form.

+Maybe that's why I've been a successful deal maker.
+I employ both sides of my brain when I'm thinking and working.

+I'm not advising you to dwell on the mysterious--a successful life requires common sense and hard work--but to be aware of things are are sometimes inexpiable because they can ne a big step towards innovation.

+Side note: Trump mentions the Golden Ratio as something he is interested in.

+> We don't really create, but we **assemble** what has been created for us.

 # The importance of being a team player

+As you will discover as you gain wisdom over the years, most of the things you do will rarely be just about you.

+> "Everyone had a good time, and everyone won"

 # An early Thanks Giving

+> Find a blessing in the midst of adversity

 # Learning is a new beginning

+Being a know-it-all is like shutting the door to great discoveries and opportunities; keep your door open every day to something new and energizing.

+Start every day with a blank slate.

+Never think of learning as being a burden or studying as being boring.
+It may require some discipline, but it can be an adventure.

 # Learn to Think on you Feet